Jackevansevo/taggy/README.rst

     ❯ taggy minor [--message/-m] "My tag: {}"

-FAQ
----

-* Why only support Python >3.4

-  * because it's <CURRENT YEAR>

-* Where are the tests?

-  * Coming soon

-* Can you make it support X?

-  * Open and issue and I'll do my best, or submit a PR

 TODO
 ----
 - Tests
 - Continuous Integration
-- Install instructions
 - Documentation
 - Demo screencast (needs redoing)
 - File globs for find and replace